2022-23 USC Transfer Acceptance Rate, Requirements, and Application Deadline

 Becoming a USC Trojan has always been a dream of yours.
 Back when your parents were applying to college, the University of Southern California still accepted close to half of those who applied.
-Unfortunately, in the 2020s, USC only accepts 11-12% of freshman applicants.
+However, in the 2020s, USC only accepts 11-12% of freshman applicants.
 Yet, even if you don’t get accepted right out of high school, there is another way.
 USC admits thousands of transfer applicants every year.
-In fact, acceptance rates for transfers at USC are actually higher than for first-years.
-The following blog will reveal the USC transfer acceptance rates as well other crucial items like the USC transfer deadline, the USC transfer requirements, and much more.
+In fact, acceptance rates for transfers are actually higher than for first-years.
+The following blog will reveal the USC transfer acceptance rates as well as other crucial items like the USC transfer application deadline, the USC transfer requirements, and much more.

 USC Transfer Acceptance Rate